KarthikeyaEnge/Takhali_Pomodoro/README.md

 ![img](/Takahli.png)

-> Got any issues/ new ideas just send a PR, there are always invited
+> Got any issues/ new ideas just send a PR, they are always invited